lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 `         `

-Exporting to a spreadsheet however looses a lot of important information, such as the processing data, and the sample metadata in the *phenoData* slot.
-Other objects, such a parameters from the machine learning optimisation, cannot be represented as tabular data.
+Exporting to a spreadsheet however loses a lot of important information, such as the processing data, and the sample metadata in the *phenoData* slot.
+Other objects, such as parameters from the machine learning optimisation, cannot be represented as tabular data.
 To directly serialise R objects to disk, on can use the standard `save` function, and later reload the object using `save`.
 For example, to save and then re-load the parameters from the SVM optimisation,

 \
 `   `\